stdMurilloMelo/Interpreter-in-Racket/README.md

 # Interpreter-in-Racket
-Project in Programming Languages and Paradigms.
+Project in Programming Languages and Paradigms.\
-Professor gave us a made up language and asked for a interpreter in Racket.
+Professor gave us a made up language and asked for a interpreter in Racket.\
-Here it is.
+Here it is.\
+:)